carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 ---
-title: "T-cells"
+title: "Classifying T-cells"
-teaching: 30
+teaching: 25
+exercises: 5
 questions:
-- "What are we trying to predict?"
+- What are the steps in a machine learning workflow?
 objectives:
-- "Comprehend how the datasets are preprocessed, what are samples, features and class labels, what is a model in machine learning, what is training set, hyperparameters, validation set, evaluation and prediction, and how to perform model selection."
+- Define classifiers
+- Comprehend how the datasets are preprocessed
+- Learn what are samples, features, and class labels in a biological example
+- Understand training, validation, and test sets
 ---

+### Why classify T cells

 Let's consider how to answer a real biological question using the same concepts we saw in the introduction.
 The question pertains to immunotherapy, a type of cancer treatment that uses the body's immune cells to boost natural defenses against cancer.